createFactory

 How is createFactory implemented?

-The full implementation of createFactory
+The full implementation of createFactory looks like this:

 import { createElement } from 'react';